-Another way to capture wildlife photography is to utilise macro photography.
+Another way to capture wildlife photography is to utilize macro photography.
 This field allows you to get really close to a subject.

-Macro photography is created by use of a macro lens, and/or the use of a macro converter or even the reversal of the lenses you already own.
+The use of a macro lens or the use of a macro converter creates macro photography.
+It is even possible to reverse the lenses you already own.

 This type of photography is perfect for insects and capturing details of animals.
 If you can get them to stay still, that is.

-Read this article on how to successfully utilise macro in your wildlife photography.
+Read this article on how to successfully utilize macro in your wildlife photography.

-Extreme weather conditions can make you feel ‘urgh’ about having to go outside to photograph.
-Just know, this is a great opportunity to capture great shots.
+Extreme weather conditions can make you feel “argh” about having to go outside to photograph.
+Just know this is a great opportunity to capture great shots.

-For one, many other photographers will stay at home, drinking hot cocoa.
+For one reason, many other photographers will stay home drinking hot cocoa.
 This reduces your competition, allowing you those unique images.

-You will need to dress appropriately, your gear needs to be protected and overall, and your comfort level needs to be somewhat high.
+You will need to dress appropriately.
+Your gear needs to be protected overall, and your comfort level needs to be somewhat high.

-Read all the information you need on extreme weather conditions, but also giving you tips on how to look after your gear.
+Read all the information you need for extreme weather conditions.
+It also gives you tips on how to look after your gear.

 Underwater Wildlife Photography

-Underwater wildlife photography can provide you with close-up opportunities of animals and creatures that other people don’t often see.
+Underwater wildlife photography can provide close-up opportunities of animals and creatures that other people don’t often see.

 Nowhere else can you approach so many different animals in the same environment.
 One of the biggest things to consider here is the light.

-Ambient light is a great source of light, but it works best close to the surface.
-Artificial lighting allows you to go to deeper deaths.
+Ambient light is a great light source, but it works best close to the surface.
+Artificial lighting allows you to go to deeper depths.

 Read more about how to get started in underwater wildlife photography.

-Camera housings are not cheap and need time and knowledge to maintain, but they are necessary items.
+Camera housings are not cheap.
+They need time and knowledge to maintain, but they are necessary items.